Army APFT Standards: What You Need to Know to Pass the Test

 • 90-100 points: Excellent

-You need at least 60 points in each event to pass the APFT.
+A minimum of 60 points is required in each event to pass the APFT.

 What’s the breakdown for Army PT Test standards for men?